Japan Trademark Registration

 Japan is a first-to-file country meaning that in order to obtain trademark rights one needs to register a trademark first.
-As soon as you register your trademark, it will become eligible for protection under the Japanese trademark-related laws.
+As soon as you register your trademark, it will become eligible for protection under Japanese trademark-related laws.
 A trademark is not considered to be your property unless it is officially registered in Japan.

 If you plan to have business exposure in Japan, a Japanese trademark should be filed as soon as possible.